Are the Few Remaining U.S. Sailing Yacht Brands Circling the Drain?

 Peter Swanson, Editor and Publisher of the Loose Cannon newsletter on Substack, recently reported that the latest attempt to revive the nearly moribund operations of Catalina Yachts (Largo, Florida) appears to have fallen apart just a few months after being initiated.

-The Loose Cannon piece, coupled with all the industry hoopla at the recent Fort Lauderdale International Boat Show, got me to thinking what can only be described (politely) as a “general lack of financial transparency” in the boat and yacht building sector.
+The Loose Cannon piece, coupled with all the industry hoopla at the recent Fort Lauderdale International Boat Show, got me to thinking about what can only be described (politely) as a “general lack of financial transparency” in the boat and yacht building sector.

 If it looks like a red flag and waves like a red flag…

 Ironically, the single most telling sign of an impending financial failure is a backlog of multiple pre-sold or deposit-paid units sitting unfinished on the builder’s shop floor.
-Never mind that the common wisdom is that a bunch of builds in process are an indication of a thriving business.
+Never mind the common wisdom that a bunch of builds in process are an indication of a thriving business.

 In such cases, if there is to be any chance of effecting a turnaround, without resort to bankruptcy filings, it’s essential to structure a creative financial plan that includes eliciting the agreement of secured and unsecured financial and commercial creditors, as well as the agreement and cooperation of the workforce (which is frequently owed back wages), plus buy-in from any existing dealers (who may be awaiting delivery of boats), as well as the consent of any boat buyers involved.